 How lucky of us humans to have evolved enough to question everything.
-Sure, sometimes this attribute can lead to some sticky situations — like doubting the effectiveness of vaccines — but a healthy sense of inquisitiveness ultimately leads us to becoming more well-rounded people.
+Sure, sometimes this attribute can lead to some sticky situations, but a healthy sense of inquisitiveness ultimately leads us to becoming more well-rounded people.

 It shouldn't come as a surprise that the food scene has not escaped the joy of the idle interrogatory ... especially in regard to questions that aren't as easy to answer as they might seem.
 Is cereal soup?
 Are burritos just savory Twinkies?
 Who fooled us into believing muffins are part of a balanced breakfast?!

 One question so intrinsically complicated in its simplicity concerns one of our favorite condiments of all time: peanut butter.
 Is there butter in peanut butter?!
 We found out for you.